Silverwood NetZero SEND School

-Our team of health experts are working with Wiltshire Council to deliver a NetZero carbon school at Silverwood School, which will create 350 SEND school places for early years, primary, secondary and post-16.
+Our team of education experts are working with Wiltshire Council to deliver a NetZero carbon school at Silverwood School, which will create 350 SEND school places for early years, primary, secondary and post-16.

 Being delivered using the SCF framework, the project will create a ‘school within a school’, with a community of small teaching clusters that will provide a range of specialist teaching spaces, therapeutic support, and quiet dining.
 Each cluster will be designed to offer plenty of space to move around while maximising natural daylighting and ventilation to create an airy feel.